HartharnSam/HartharnSam.github.io/index.md

   caption: "Time series of the passage of an Internal Solitary Wave"
 excerpt: "Studying the physical ocean processes through laboratory experiments and lab-scale simulations."
 intro:
-  - excerpt: "I am a PhD Researcher at Newcastle University's School of Mathematics, Statistics and Physics, funded as part of the [ONE Planet Doctoral Training Programme](https://research.ncl.ac.uk/one-planet/ourprogramme/).
+  - excerpt: "I am a researcher at Northumbria University in the Department of Geography and Environmental Sciences.
 I have an interest in understanding the physical processes in the ocean, and how they interact with different elements of the earth system.
-In particular, I research the processes surrounding the sea ice in the rapidly changing Arctic Ocean, investigating the interactions between sea ice and internal solitary waves in the laboratory.
-Previously I studied for a BSc in Marine Biology and Oceanography, and an MSc in Physical Oceanography at Bangor University, and I maintain an interest in multidisciplinary applications of physical oceanography."
+In particular, I research the processes surrounding the ice in the polar oceans, investigating the interactions between ice shelves ice and buoyant meltwater plumes in the laboratory (and laboratory scale numerical modelling).
+Previously I studied for a BSc in Marine Biology and Oceanography, an MSc in Physical Oceanography at Bangor University, and PhD in Applied Mathematics at Newcastle University.
+I maintain an interest in multidisciplinary applications of physical oceanography, and how these interact with the fluid dynamics."

 feature_row:
   - image_path: /assets/images/ResearchInterests.jpg